htrgouvea/nozaki/README.md

 ### Contribution

 - Your contributions and suggestions are heartily ♥ welcome.
-[See here the contribution guidelines.](/.github/CONTRIBUTING.md) Please, report bugs via [issues page.](https://github.com/GouveaHeitor/Nozaki/issues) See here the [security policy.](/SECURITY.md) (✿ ◕‿◕) This project follows the best practices defined by this [style guide](https://heitorgouvea.me/projects/perl-style-guide).
+[See here the contribution guidelines.](/.github/CONTRIBUTING.md) Please, report bugs via [issues page.](https://github.com/GouveaHeitor/Nozaki/issues) and for security issues, see here the [security policy.](/SECURITY.md) (✿ ◕‿◕) This project follows the best practices defined by this [style guide](https://heitorgouvea.me/projects/perl-style-guide).

 ---